nguyennick197/react-word-checker/README.md

 # react-word-checker

-A React Hook that allows you to check if any word is a valid word in English, Spanish, French, or German.
+A React Hook that allows you to check if any word is a valid word in English, Spanish, or French.

 Credit to https://github.com/lorenbrichter/Words for the word lists.